ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 ## Conclusion

-Although not ideal for some cases, Markdown can make your writing process easier and faster.
+Although not ideal for all cases, Markdown can make your writing process easier and faster.

 It can be especially good for procrastinators.
 Writing in Markdown is much more distraction-free than working with traditional word processors.
 Markdown files are also great for back-ups and version control.